Should Cancer Survivors Drink Alcohol?

 4 min read

-As a cancer survivor, your goal is probably to resume your familiar lifestyle as quickly as possible.
-You may be feeling more like your old self again with a growing appetite and the ability to enjoy the flavors in food once again.
-If also enjoyed an alcoholic beverage before cancer, you may be wondering if that’s acceptable after cancer treatment.
-You may be right to think twice about drinking alcohol after cancer.
+As a cancer survivor, your goal is likely to resume your familiar lifestyle as quickly as possible.
+You may be starting to feel more like your old self again, with a growing appetite and the ability to enjoy food flavors once more.
+If you enjoyed alcoholic beverages before your cancer treatment, you might be wondering if it's acceptable to drink again.
+It’s important to think twice about alcohol consumption after cancer.

-Some research shows that drinking even a small amount of alcohol increases the risk of developing cancer.
-In its Report on Carcinogens, the U.S. Department of Health and Human Services National Toxicology Program lists alcoholic beverages as known human carcinogens.
-The more alcohol a person drinks (especially when they drink regularly over time) the higher the risk of developing cancer, especially head and neck cancers, esophageal cancer, liver cancer, breast cancer, and colorectal cancers.
+Research indicates that drinking, even small amounts, of alcohol can increase the risk of developing cancer.
+The U.S. Department of Health and Human Services National Toxicology Program lists alcoholic beverages as known human carcinogens (a cancer-causing substance) in its Report on Carcinogens.
+Generally, the more alcohol a person consumes—especially if it's a regular habit—the higher their risk of developing various cancers, including head and neck cancers, esophageal cancer, liver cancer, breast cancer, and colorectal cancer.

-In 2017, the American Society of Clinical Oncology released a statement identifying alcohol as a “definite risk factor for cancer” and noting that 5% to 6% of new cancers and cancer deaths globally are directly attributable to alcohol.
+In 2017, the American Society of Clinical Oncology released a statement identifying alcohol as a “definite risk factor for cancer,” noting that 5% to 6% of new cancer cases and cancer deaths globally are directly linked to alcohol consumption.
+ASCO also says that drinking alcohol at the time of diagnosis is also linked with the risk of cancer recurrence and, or developing a secondary cancer.

-It’s no secret that alcohol is linked to health problems.
-The problem is, alcohol has also been linked to health benefits.
-According to a report from Harvard University’s School of Public Health, alcohol can be “both a tonic and a poison” depending primarily on the dose.
-Possible health benefits of moderate alcohol consumption, according to Harvard, including a decreased risk of:
+While it is well known that alcohol is associated with health problems, some studies suggest that it may also have certain health benefits.
+According to a report from Harvard University’s School of Public Health, alcohol can be “both a tonic and a poison,” primarily depending on the quantity consumed.
+Potential health benefits of moderate alcohol consumption, according to Harvard, include a decreased risk of developing diseases, including:

 • Heart attack